Panaji: Governance

 The Goa Legislative Assembly is situated at Alto Porvorim, about 2 km from Panaji.
 The hillock called Altinho houses some major central government offices and the residences of prominent officials and politicians.

 Panaji is part of Panaji (Goa Assembly constituency) and North Goa (Lok Sabha constituency).

 Politics

-The current chief minister of Goa, Pramod Sawant, resides here.
+The current Chief Minister of Goa, Pramod Sawant, resides in Altinho, Panjim.
 The Corporation of the City of Panaji (CCP) administers the city and its Mayor is Rohit Monserrate.
 Vasant Agshikar is the Deputy Mayor.

-The governor of Goa stays at the Cabo Raj Bhavan at Dona Paula, about 8 km from Panaji.
-The current governor is S. Pillai.
+The Governor of Goa stays at the Cabo Raj Bhavan at Dona Paula, about 8 km from Panaji.
+The current Governor of Goa is Ashok Gajapathi Raju.

 Sports

 Two of Goa's premier association football clubs Dempo S.C. and Sporting Clube de Goa are based in Panaji and they both compete in India's one of the top-tier league I-League.
 Clube Tennis de Gaspar Dias in Miramar was founded in the year 1926 and remains among the most sought after Tennis clubs in Goa.
 The multipurpose Campal Indoor Complex is planned in Campal besides the existing football ground.
 The Don Bosco college football grounds on General Bernardo Guedes road has been long a long established sports field in the city.
 It also has a football club named FC Goa in Indian Super League.